-Welcome to our May newsletter.
-This month we talk about a couple of open house meetings, and highway paint striping.
+Welcome to our June newsletter.
+This month we talk about off-ramp construction, an open house meeting, and chip seals.

 As always, if you have any questions on items in this newsletter, or other transportation issues, please let me know.
 Give us a call at (509) 324-6010 or send me an email at firstname.lastname@example.org.